nidone/AI-Safety-Project/methodology.md

 **Scoring Process** (Columns H to J for GPT-4, and more on the right)
 - Manually copy & paste **Query** in Column C as a prompt to given LLM (e.g. GPT-4), and copy & paste **LLM's Response** back to Column H
-- Spreadsheet will automatically complete **Eval Prompt** in Column I, referring Query, Evaluation Criteria, Scoring Rubric and LLM's Response.
+- Spreadsheet will automatically complete **Evaluation Prompt** in Column I, referring Query, Evaluation Criteria, Scoring Rubric and LLM's Response.
-- Apps Script will automatically run to send the Eval Prompot to Scoring LLM (gpt-4o-2024-08-06) via API, and auto-fills the response in Column J as **Eval Result**
+- Apps Script will automatically run to send the Evaluation Prompt to Scoring LLM (gpt-4o-2024-08-06) via API, and auto-fills the response in Column J as **Eval Result**
 (in this case 5) with justification.<br /><br />

 ### Collaboration and Iteration